 The NASDAQ Global Market is the principal market on which Virco Mfg.
-Corporation common stock (trading symbol VIRC) is traded.
-As of March 31, 2024, there were approximately 140 registered stockholders of the common stock according to the Company's transfer agent records.
+Corporation stock (trading symbol VIRC) is traded.
+As of April 21, 2023, there were approximately 150 registered stockholders according to the Company's transfer agent records.
+As of such date, there were approximately 1,540 beneficial stockholders.